sae220/hoc2022-md/study_move.md

 # Agent Move

 ## Step 1
 Move the clay ball to the Gold block.
-Interact with the lightbulb, if you need help.
-Try running the deafult code to see what happens.
+Interact with the lightbulb if you need help.
+Try running the default code to see what happens.
 Then, make any changes you need to solve the puzzle.
 This is called debugging.

+The included example code is broken, can you fix it?
+Debug the code by running it to see what it does and then edit it to the correct solution.

 #### ~ tutorialhint
 Use ``||hoc22.clay ball move <direction> by <number>||`` to move the clay ball onto the Gold block.
 Adjust the direction variable and how many blocks down it moves in order to reach the Gold block.